 By teaching students to memorize unexamined “facts,” we rob them of the joy of discovery and we take from them the opportunity to figure out things for themselves.

 I’m still uneasy when I see books that discuss the “eight planets” (when I was a kid, there were nine nine nine!)
 But I’m heartened to learn that there are also books out there that question our view of the solar system.

 I’m excited for students at Triangle Learning Community middle school to confront different perspectives.
 Are there eight planets?
 Or maybe 11?

 so that they will want to explore the ambiguity of the solar system.

-We won’t copy any “facts” off the board — we’ll read information from a variety of sources and spend our time making real projects that work to sort through the delicious ambiguities.
+At TLC, we won’t copy any “facts” off the board — we’ll read information from a variety of sources and spend our time making real projects that work to sort through the delicious ambiguities.

 We can play with mnemonics as a starting point — but mnemonics should just be a starting point.
 The real work comes from digging deep and exploring the complexities of the universe.

 Addition: Today’s Transit of Venus event is a great hook for students to explore the universe.
 Click the link for a nice 4-minute video from NASA.